 Funds will be distributed as a credit to students’ bursar accounts.

-The winter Serve in Place Fund is open to Cornell undergraduate, graduate and professional students who:
+The summer Serve in Place Fund is open to Cornell undergraduate, graduate and professional students who:

-plan to be enrolled for the spring 2022 semester;
+plan to be enrolled for the fall 2022 semester (students graduating in spring 2022 cannot apply);

 have not previously received a Serve in Place Fund grant;* and

-are NOT enrolled in the College of Human Ecology (CHE) or the Cornell SC Johnson College of Business.**
+are NOT enrolled in the College of Human Ecology (CHE); College of Architecture, Art and Planning; or the Cornell SC Johnson College of Business.**

-**CHE and the SC Johnson College have launched Engaged College Initiatives in partnership with the Einhorn Center, and students from those colleges should contact their college representative to learn more.
-The CHE representative is Kristen Elmore; Candace Maxian is the contact for SC Johnson College students.
+**CHE, AAP and the SC Johnson College have launched Engaged College Initiatives in partnership with the Einhorn Center, and students from those colleges should contact their college representative to learn more.
+The CHE representative is Kristen Elmore; Candace Maxian is the contact for SC Johnson College students and Victoria Beard is the AAP representative.

 Expectations and Deliverables